laravel/framework/readme.md

 - Intelligently parse resource routes containing slashes.
 - `Route::options` is now available for routing HTTP `OPTIONS` verb.
 - New `secret` method may be called from Artisan commands for password style input.
+- Added `Cache::add` method to store a value in the cache if the key does not exist in the cache already.

 ## Beta 3